MayarAlaa/MyCodingJournal/README.md

 WARNING: My words may seem unrelated and unclear .

+# 6/8/2019

+Dictionary vs Hashtable
+The Dictionary is a generic type and that provides type safety and no need for boxing/unboxing.Its implementation is based on the Hashtable.
+The Hashtable on the other hand is non-generic so boxing/unboxing is needed.
+First time to hear about ConcurrentDictionary.Need to read about it.

 # 5/8/2019

 Wasn't a productive day.
 I've been working with c# and .Net for a couple of months now.